UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Aids in curating content for design education

           * Mentors product designers and content strategists

+          \*AVP for Design Mentoring is required to accomplish a design challenge prior to their interview.
+It’s recommended to have 2-3 days in between your application submission and interview slot to prepare for the challenge.
+The challenge will be emailed to you along with the GCal of your interview.
         title: AVP for Design Mentorship
       - description: >-
           **The People Officer**